-The Region II Mitigation Division's mission is to create safer communities by reducing future losses to homes, businesses, schools, public buildings and critical facilities from floods, earthquakes, tornadoes and other natural disasters.
+The Mitigation Division creates safer communities by reducing future losses to homes, businesses, schools, public buildings and critical facilities from floods, earthquakes, tornadoes and other natural disasters.
 Mitigation focuses on breaking the cycle of disaster damage, reconstruction, and repeated damage.
 Mitigation efforts provide value by reducing loss of life and property.

 What We Do

 Build a stronger and safer nation through advance risk analysis and planning; and address those risks through local community involvement.